 Based on years of experience, Betterment edges out Wealthfront by at least three years.
 This is because Betterment has been a dedicated Robo-advisor since its day one while Wealthfront took a few steps more since its early days as KaChing!.

 The basic idea behind Betterment’s business model is the creation of users’ portfolio based on their risk tolerance.
 The service uses this risk tolerance information for the asset allocation of exchange-traded funds (EFTs).

 Currently, Betterment trails behind Wealthfront with just over $3 billion in assets under management.
 Nevertheless, Betterment has strong marks for its reputation and service.
 Both companies, Wealthfront and Betterment, are still on par in terms of functionality and pricing and are 2 of the best Robo-advisors available.

 If a Robo-advisor sounds like something you will use, the next question is how you choose the one that will best suit your needs.
 If you’d like to go with a more hands-on approach, check out this article breaking down some of the top online brokerages available.

 This head-to-head review will elaborate on the strengths and weaknesses of both Robo-advisor services based on several factors.
 In each of the following factors, the pros and cons of both Wealthfront and Betterment will be weighed in and a recommendation will be made.

 Wealthfront vs Betterment: Fees

-Both Betterment and Wealthfront start at 0.25% annual fee.
+Both Betterment and Wealthfront start at a 0.25% annual fee.
 While Wealthfront only offers a single plan for their users, Betterment has a more flexible two-type plan.